guzzle/RingPHP/docs/spec.rst

         automatically decode encoded responses.
 Set to ``false`` to not decode responses.
 By default, content is *not* decoded automatically.

+    delay
+        (int) The number of milliseconds to delay before sending the request.
+        This is often used for delaying before retrying a request.
+Adapters SHOULD implement this if possible, but it is not a strict requirement.

     progress
         (function) Defines a function to invoke when transfer progress is made.
         The function accepts the following arguments: